microsoft/nodejs-guidelines/README.md

 Let's start with the basics.

 1. Install Node.js: https://nodejs.org.
-> :bulb: when you install Node.js, you'll want to ensure your `PATH` variable is set to your install path so you can call Node from anywhere.
+> :bulb: When you install Node.js, you'll want to ensure your `PATH` variable is set to your install path so you can call Node from anywhere.

 2. Create a new directory named `hello-world`, add a new `app.js` file:
   ```js